WayToRussia.Net Guide to Russia

 We recommend you to definitely stop for a few days (or at least a day) in Novosibirsk, Irkutsk, and Ulan-Ude, apart from Moscow, Beijing, and Ulan-Bataar.
 All these cities have very distinct features and will provide unforgettable experiences, if you know where to look for them.
 (See the Route section).

 Below we provide descriptions and timetables of the most important trains on the Trans-Siberian.
 With these trains you can cover the whole Trans-Siberian and stop where you want.
-The information is valid as of 10 January 2003.

 "firmenny" trains

-comfortable and clean.
+These trains include #1 and #2 (aka "Rossiya" - route: Moscow - Vladivostok); #9 and #10 (aka "Baikal" - route: Moscow - Irkutsk); #25 and 26 (aka "Sibiryak" - route: Moscow - Novosibirsk); #55 and #56 (aka "Enisey" - route: Moscow - Krasnoyarsk).
+These trains are quite fast (as little stops as possible) and "firmenny", which means they are relativel comfortable and clean.
 Of course, after four days it will depend on the cleaningness of the passengers, but the compartments in these trains get vaacumed and washed every day, and the service is quite good.
 Also, the WCs don't stink (normally), and there's even an electric plug in every carriage (so you can charge your mobile, shave, or whatever).
 The windows can be opened in Summer, which is good, because it might get quite hot, and there's air conditioning (in cupes and sleeping carriages).
 Train #55, #56 (Moscow - Krasnoyarsk) has 3 platzcart carriages, and that can be a good way to save some money.

-There are all sorts of people in these trains, but generally, the public is quite calm and almost always in Summer there are a few foreigners.
+There are all sorts of people in these trains, but generally, the public is quite calm and almost always in summer there are a few foreigners.

 comfortable trains